DataDog/dd-sdk-reactnative/README.md

 config.nativeCrashReportEnabled = true
 // Optional: sample RUM sessions (here, 80% of session will be sent to Datadog.
 Default = 100%) config.sessionSamplingRate = 80
-// Optional: sample tracing integrations between between your app and backend (here, 80% of calls to your instrumented backend will be linked from the RUM view to the APM view.
-Default = 20%) config.tracingSamplingRate = 80
+// Optional: sample tracing integrations for network calls between your app and your backend (here, 80% of calls to your instrumented backend will be linked from the RUM view to the APM view.
+Default = 20%) config.resourceTracingSamplingRate = 80
 // Optional: set the reported service name (by default, it'll use the package name / bundleIdentifier of your Android / iOS app respectively) config.serviceName = "com.example.reactnative"
 // Optional: let the SDK print internal logs (above or equal to the provided level.
 Default = undefined (meaning no logs))